yusukebe/gh-markdown-preview/README.md

 GitHub CLI extension to preview your markdown similar to the style of GitHub :octocat:

 **gh markdown-preview** is a [GitHub CLI](https://cli.github.com) extension to preview your markdown such as **README.md**.
-The `gh markdown-preview` commnad start a local web server to serve your markdown document file with a GitHub stlye. **gh markdown-preview** show the HTML got from GitHub official markdown API with the CSS extracted from GitHub web site.
+The `gh markdown-preview` commnad start a local web server to serve your markdown document file with a GitHub style. **gh markdown-preview** show the HTML got from GitHub official markdown API with the CSS extracted from GitHub web site.
 The styles are almost the same!

 You can see rendered README before uploading to GitHub!